Volunteer at Chimp Eden - The Jane Goodall Institute and help care for our closest living relatives, chimpanzees!

 No specific skills or prior experience are required, but the activities involve some construction and maintenance work; therefore, a moderate level of fitness is recommended.
 The most important thing is to arrive with a positive attitude and a willingness to work as a team.

-To volunteer on this project, you must be vaccinated against Hepatitis B and provide negative test results to show you do not have HIV or Hepatitis C. You must also either be vaccinated against Tuberculosis or have a negative test result showing you do not have it prior to arrival.
-These are ESSENTIAL, as without them, you will be unable to join the project.
+To volunteer on this project, you must provide negative test results to show you do not have Hepatitis B, Hepatitis C or HIV.
+(There is an at-home test that provides the results for all three in one test.)
+You must also either be vaccinated against Tuberculosis or have a negative test result showing you do not have it prior to arrival.
+These are ESSENTIAL, as without them, you will be unable to join the project, and all test results must be dated within 12 months of your start date.

 We are often asked if volunteers will have the opportunity to touch or interact directly with the chimpanzees during this project.
 The answer is no, and there are important reasons behind this policy.